 To test between the cue-strengthening and relational encoding accounts of reactivity, researchers can manipulate the type of relations between paired items.
 One method is to change the direction of the association.
-For example, backward paired-associates can be generated by taking asymmetrical paired-associates presented in the forward direction (e.g., Text – Book) and simply flipping the cue and target’s order (e.g., Book – Text).
-Unlike forward associates in which the target is a high probability response to the cue and thus contains a strong a priori relation, backward pairs’ targets are unrelated to the cue based on free-association norms.
-As such, backward paired-associates lack an a priori relation.
-However, thematically, these items are still perceived as being similar, and thus backward associates still have strong a posteriori relatedness (i.e., participants perceive backward associates as being related at encoding).
-For example, participants generally assign JOLs to backward associates which approximate those given to forward associates, even though later memory for forward associates greatly exceeds backward associates (i.e., the illusion of competence; see Koriat & Bjork, 2005; 2006; Maxwell & Huff, 2021).
-However, although a posteriori relatedness cues do not benefit recall of backward associates (i.e., backward paired-associates generally have low recall relative to forward paired-associates), positive JOL reactivity still extends to this pair type (see Maxwell & Huff, 2022; 2023).
-Thus, JOL reactivity still occurs even when strengthened relatedness cues are not diagnostic of later memory, suggesting that the presence of a relation between the cue and target alone may be sufficient to trigger a memorial benefit.
+For example, backward pairs can be generated by taking asymmetrical word pairs presented in the forward direction (e.g., Text – Book) and simply flipping the cue and target’s order (e.g., Book – Text).
+Unlike forward pairs in which the target is a high probability response to the cue and thus contains a strong a priori relation, backward pairs’ targets are unrelated to the cue based on free-association norms.
+As such, backward pairs lack an a priori relation.
+However, thematically, these items are still perceived as being similar, and thus backward associates have strong a posteriori relatedness (i.e., participants perceive backward pairs as being related at encoding).
+For example, participants generally assign JOLs to backward pairs which approximate those given to forward pairs, even though later memory for forward pairs greatly exceeds backward pairs (i.e., the illusion of competence; see Koriat & Bjork, 2005; 2006; Maxwell & Huff, 2021).
+However, although a posteriori relatedness cues do not benefit recall of backward pairs (i.e., backward pairs generally have low recall relative to forward pairs), positive JOL reactivity still extends to this pair type (see Maxwell & Huff, 2022; 2023).
+Thus, JOL reactivity still occurs even when relatedness cues are not diagnostic of later memory, suggesting that the presence of a relation between the cue and target alone may be sufficient to trigger a memorial benefit.

-The finding that positive reactivity readily extends to backward associates suggests that JOLs may strengthen underlying cue-target relations in addition to strengthening a posteriori cues which inform JOLs.
-Recently, Maxwell and Huff (2024) directly tested this account by assessing whether positive JOL reactivity observed on related cue-target pairs extended to semantically mediated associates (e.g., beach – box), which appear unrelated at encoding (i.e., they lack a posteriori relatedness) but are indirectly related via a non-presented mediator (e.g., sand).
-Thus, unlike traditional paired-associates (e.g., beach – ball), mediated associates do not contain obvious relatedness cues.
-However, mediated associates still contain a priori relations via the non-presented mediator.
-Thus, by including mediated paired-associates, participants studied a pair type in which items were indirectly related via their non-presented mediators yet lacked a posteriori relatedness cues to inform the magnitude of their JOLs.
+The finding that positive reactivity readily extends to backward pairs suggests that JOLs may also strengthen underlying cue-target relations in addition to strengthening a posteriori cues which inform JOLs.
+Recently, Maxwell and Huff (2024) directly tested this account by assessing whether positive JOL reactivity observed on related cue-target pairs extended to semantically mediated word pairs (e.g., beach – box), which appear unrelated at encoding (i.e., they lack a posteriori relatedness) but are indirectly related via a non-presented semantic mediator (e.g., sand).
+Unlike word pairs presented in the forward direction (e.g., beach – ball), mediated pairs do not contain obvious relatedness cues (i.e., they lack both a priori and a posteriori relatedness).
+However, mediated pairs still contain an indirect relation via the non-presented mediator.
+Thus, by including mediated pairs, participants studied a pair type in which items were indirectly related via their non-presented mediators yet lack obvious relatedness cues to inform the magnitude of their JOLs.

-The cue-strengthening and relational encoding accounts make diverging predictions regarding JOL reactivity on mediated paired-associates.
-First, the cue-strengthening account predicts no memory benefit for mediated paired-associates, given the lack of discernable relatedness cues for JOLs to strengthen (i.e., mediated pairs appear unrelated at encoding, even though they are indirectly linked via the non-presented mediator).
+The cue-strengthening and relational encoding accounts make diverging predictions regarding JOL reactivity on mediated pairs.
+First, the cue-strengthening account predicts no memory benefit for mediated word pairs, given their lack of discernable relatedness cues for JOLs to strengthen (i.e., mediated pairs appear unrelated at encoding, even though they are indirectly linked via the non-presented mediator).
 Alternatively, the relational encoding account predicts a memory improvement for all related pair types, regardless of whether pairs contain strong relatedness cues.
-Consistent with this account, Maxwell and Huff (2024) found that positive reactivity extended to mediated paired-associates, regardless of whether memory was assessed via cued-recall (Experiment 1) or recognition testing (Experiments 2 and 3).
-Considered alongside other studies exploring relational encoding and cue-strengthening processes (e.g., Halmish & Undorf, 2023; Maxwell & Huff, 2022; Rivers et al., 2023), there is converging evidence that positive reactivity on related cue-target pairs likely reflects JOLs facilitating processing of a priori cue-target relations.
+Consistent with this account, Maxwell and Huff (2024) found positive reactivity using mediated word pairs, regardless of whether memory was assessed via cued-recall (Experiment 1) or recognition testing (Experiments 2 and 3).
+Considered alongside other studies exploring relational encoding and cue-strengthening processes (e.g., Halmish & Undorf, 2023; Maxwell & Huff, 2022; Rivers et al., 2023), there is converging evidence that positive reactivity on related cue-target pairs likely reflects JOLs encouraging relational encoding.

 The Present Study